Keeping consumers and staff safe during the pandemic may be paramount but it doesn’t need to be complicated.

 Contactless shopping is keeping staff safe as well as consumers.
 The customer will touch the products they are looking to buy.
 The store associate at the checkout will potentially touch all of them – thus increasing their chances of infection.

-Allowing customers to shop via Scan & Go on their smartphones, reduces the interaction between staff and customers on the checkouts.
+Allowing customers to shop via self-scanning on their smartphones, reduces the interaction between staff and customers on the checkouts.
 And with limits to numbers of people allowed in-store, it means these valuable staff members can be freed up for other tasks.

-Shrinkage has been a retailer concern with Scan & Go.
+Shrinkage has been a retailer concern with self-scanning.
 However, this has been largely mitigated by the restrictions on store numbers and changes to aisle flow.
 The pandemic is forcing retailers to find ways around it.

 Finally, there is another benefit.
-Scan & Go provides accurate data as people pick up and scan products around the aisles.
+Mobile self-scanning provides accurate data as people pick up and scan products around the aisles.
 So retailers can gain a better understanding of shopper journeys, how point of sale material influences purchasing decisions, and how people are generally interacting with the store.

 A must-have feature and decision-maker